 Pozieres area: includes Bullecourt and Fleurbaix.
 Pozieres is 17 km north-west of Stanthorpe.
 Its school opened in 1921, and post office directories (1924-49) recorded over 30 orchardists and some vegetable growers.

 Most agriculture in the six areas is orcharding and vegetable growing.
 Only a few of the 35 vineyards in the Granite Belt area are north of Stanthorpe.
-Census data for the six areas in 2006 was:
+Census data for the six areas has been:

 Jean Harslett and Mervyn Royle, They came to a plateau (the Stanthorpe saga), Stanthorpe, International Colour Productions, 1980